-An Oxford University student chooses and then joins a college.
-Students live, eat and socialize in college.
-They also have a personal tutor in college.
-Students go to lectures (classes), or do academic research in faculties and department buildings.
+A student at an Oxford University institution applies and then enrolls in a college.
+Students reside, eat, and socialize on campus.
+They also have a personal tutor who can assist them with their studies.
+Lectures (classes) are given in faculties (buildings), or students pursue academic research in departments and department buildings.

-Lake School is in the centre of Oxford, close to Worcester College, famous for its beautiful gardens and the impressive new Oxford University Business School.
+The school is located in the heart of Oxford, near to Worcester College, noted for its beautiful gardens and the magnificent Oxford University Business School.